material-foundation/material-theme-builder/README.md

 # Material Theme Builder

 The Material Theme builder is built to assist in exploring the possibilities of dynamic color, harmonizing brand colors, and providing a type scale.
 All with implementation in mind to bridge designer and developer workflows.
+With built-in code export, Material Theme Builder makes it easy migrate to the M3 color system and take advantage of dynamic color.

-### Visualize dynamic color in your UI
+### Visualize dynamic and create a custom theme
 Material Design’s Dynamic color brings user personalization to apps by generating accessible light and dark color schemes from a user’s device wallpaper.

-### Generate a custom theme
 Build a custom Material Theme, allowing you to migrate to Material Design 3’s new color system, and export it to code.

-### Migrate to Material Design 3
-With built-in code export, Material Theme Builder makes it easy migrate to the M3 color system and take advantage of dynamic color.

 Material Theme Builder:
 https://m3.material.io/theme-builder/